uabrc/Tutorial-Parallelism/bash_array_jobs/README.md

 ```

 **Random File Name**
-Well, job arrays are great if your files are named sequentially (e.g. test1, test2, etc).
-But what if they're not?
-One can use both shell arrays + SLURM arrays to solve this.
+Well, job arrays look great if your files are named sequentially (e.g. test1, test2, etc).
+But what if they're named randomly?
+A: We can use both shell arrays + SLURM arrays to solve this.

 ```
 #!/bin/bash